 - Vanilla Ice Cream +5 pts

 - Turnip Ice Cream -100 (just work with me on this)

-So, if you eat a chocolate ice cream you’ll score 100 points and if you eat a vanilla ice cream you will only score 5 points.
-If you eat turnip ice cream you score a minus 100 points.
+So, if you eat chocolate ice cream, you’ll score 100 points; if you eat vanilla ice cream, you will only score 5 points.
+If you eat turnip ice cream, you score minus 100 points.

 Make It Real – Do This

 Now, ice cream isn’t the only thing that you can get value points for.
 You can get points for many things, but let’s use people in this example to make it more life-like.

 So, let’s make a similar list of people you can get “value” points from.
 Meaning if you spend time with these people, you get points the same way you get points for eating ice cream.